Toad the Wet Sprocket: Early career (1986–1990)

 Toad the Wet Sprocket was formed in 1986, with the members having known one another from San Marcos High School just outside Santa Barbara, California.
 Singer/songwriter and guitarist Glen Phillips was only 15, while guitarist Todd Nichols, bassist Dean Dinning, and drummer Randy Guss were 19.
+Phillips was a 9th grader at San Marcos High and the others were all 12th graders.
 The band's first public appearance was at an open-mic talent contest in September 1986.
 The band did not win.

 Toad the Wet Sprocket's first album was released in 1989.
 Bread & Circus was self-financed through their label, Abe's Records.
 The album spawned the singles "Way Away" and "One Little Girl", which made the Billboard Modern Rock Tracks chart but received little attention.

 The follow-up to Bread & Circus, Pale, was released in 1990, and saw Toad the Wet Sprocket's sound mature.
 During the recording of the album, the band signed to Columbia Records while declining the opportunity to re-record Pale but negotiating to have Columbia Records reissue Bread & Circus.
 Featuring the singles "Jam" and the modern-rock chart hit "Come Back Down", the album was still not a success, but the singles received heavy airplay on college radio stations.
 The band's first music video (for "One Little Girl") was directed by Mark Miremont and aired on MTV's 120 Minutes.